fstab50/libtools/docs/usecases.rst

 ``--auto``:

-    * For use when calling keyup from an automated scheduler or other programmatic execution mechanism.
+    * For use when calling libtools from an automated scheduler or other programmatic execution mechanism.
     * Flag suppresses all stdout output
     * Log output to the filesystem is retained.